MelodyDuplaix/mlchat_react_components/README.md

 *   **Source Visualization Component:** A component for displaying the sources of answers.
 *   **Performance Metrics Component:** A component for displaying performance metrics.
 *   **Navigation and Layout Components:** Components for navigation and layout.

+## Development Notes

+A potential issue arises when using `react-markdown` with Tailwind CSS.
+By default, Tailwind CSS removes the default styles for list elements if no styles are defined.
+This can lead to unstyled lists when using `react-markdown`, as it defines lists without specific styles.
+A workaround is to redefine the styles for list tags using Tailwind CSS classes within the components that render lists.